ritterim/rimdev-blog/_posts/2016-04-14-postman-effectively-storing-and-using-tests-in-a-git-repository.md

 ## Newman

 Newman is a command line runner built for Postman, available on npm as [newman](https://www.npmjs.com/package/newman).
-A simple `npm install newman --save-dep` will install it and add it as a *devDependency* in your Node.js application.
+A simple `npm install newman --save-dev` will install it and add it as a *devDependency* in your Node.js application.

 If the application isn't a Node.js application and you don't have a *package.json* yet, simply run `npm init` to create a *package.json* file.
 Adding *package.json* to existing applications enables developers to install any dependencies with `npm install`.
 Plus, *package.json* `scripts` are a great place to match environments and test files!